KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Joshua pushed the release and opened his door as Plait came inside.
 He looked as tired as Joshua felt.

-“Sorry to disturb you, but victim’s another member of your gamer group.”
+“Sorry to disturb you, but the victim’s another member of your gamer group.”
 Joshua shut the door and motioned to the main room for Plait to have a seat.
 Then he pointed back to his room.
 “Excuse me, I’ll just grab some clothes.”

 Plait nodded and plopped down onto a leather couch to look out at the city while he waited.
 Joshua came back wearing black jeans and a plain black t-shirt.
 He looked at Plait with dread and anticipation as he sat down in a chair opposite the detective.
+"Who was it?"
+Joshua cautiously asked.

-“Mr. Van Ledderman was found dead outside his apartment about an hour ago.”
+“A one Mr. Van Ledderman was found dead outside his condo about an hour ago.”

-Joshua shoot his head and swore.
-“This is insane!”
+Joshua shook his head and swore.
+“Damn, this is insane!”

 Plait agreed, flipping over his notepad.
 “Cause of death was multiple stab wounds from a kitchen knife.”

 “Just like Teddy,” Joshua added.
+Plait nodded.

 “When was the last time you saw Van?”